-Since 2010 I have had one goal on Blogging with Amy: to pass on the best tips, tools and tutorials I can find about blogging, websites, making money, productivity and social media.
+Since 2010 I have had one goal on this blog: to pass on the best tips, tools and tutorials I can find about blogging, websites, making money online, time management and social media.
 So far, so good.
 But it’s time for change.

-There are a few things that aren’t ideal about this blogging thing and I’m on a quest to make them better.
-Here’s what I don’t like and want to improve:
+There are a few things that aren’t ideal about this blogging thing.
+I’m on a quest to make them better.
+Here’s what I don’t like about my blog:

 - Information can become irrelevant.
 Online publishing changes at an insanely rapid pace.
 Consequently, posts can become obsolete.
 For example, a while back “fan gates” were all the rage on Facebook, so I wrote a post about it.
 Now fan gates don’t even work on Facebook.
 Knowing that post is sitting in my archives sorta bugs me.
 I want to make sure the information contained here is updated and relevant, no matter where you enter my blog.